erizov/Professor/semester_16/lecture_117_ml_ops_advanced/model_monitoring_advanced/README.md

 ## When NOT to Use

-Avoid Model Monitoring Advanced when:
+Avoid System Monitoring Advanced when:

 - **Scenario 1**: [When this is not appropriate]
 - **Scenario 2**: [Another case to avoid]